How to Make Your Own Subtitles With Any Text Editor & Aegisub

 Available as a portable application, the program provides seemingly endless options to customize the font, size, color and position of the subtitles.
 It also lets you more easily visualize where you might put the subtitles.

-- Start by loading the video (in AVI, MP4, MPG format) you want to subtitle by going to Video in the top menu bar > Open Video.
+Start by loading the video (in AVI, MP4, MPG format) you want to subtitle by going to Video > Open Video.

-- Type your subtitle (consulting Google Translate if you wish) and press Enter (or hit Commit).
+Type your subtitle and press Enter (or hit Commit).
 Note that to display two lines, you need to use the term

 in the Edit Box.

-- Now repeat step 4 to 6 until you finish subtitling (remember this combo: click, right-click, space bar, type the subtitle, Enter).
+Now repeat the above steps until you finish subtitling (remember this combo: click > right-click > space bar > type the subtitle > Enter).
 Any changes you make, you must remember to save by hitting Commit and saving your whole subtitle file often.

 - Your computer using VirtualDub or Handbrake for permanently subtitled clips, and major media players, such as VLC for soft subtitles,